 On this page:

-The Allyship in Action Training (formerly Safe Space Ally Development Training) dares to transform the campus environment for LGBTQA+ students, staff and faculty.
+The Allyship in Action Training (formerly Safe Space Ally Development Training) dares to transform the campus environment for LGBTQA+ students, staff, and faculty.
 Through skills-based training that focuses on social justice allyship and active bystander intervention skills, individuals and offices are identified that provide a network of support for the emotional, psychological, social, and physical well-being of our LGBTQA+ community.

 The Allyship in Action Training is a comprehensive training that teaches potential new allies skills on how to serve and support the LGBTQA+ community.
 The Allyship in Action Training has 4 base sessions: Ally 101, Ally 102, Trans Topics, and Queer Topics.
-Each session takes about 60-90 minutes to complete depending on the amount of participants and engagement.
+Each session takes about 60-90 minutes to complete depending on the number of participants and engagement.
 It is recommended that participants engage in Ally 101 & 102 as a series in order to complete the introduction to allyship skills and then develop an Allyship in Action Plan to close in 102.
 Any of these base sessions can be adapted for specific audiences/topics/etc.

 If you are interested in registering for the training, please complete the registration form below.